jkrumow/ActorKit/README.md

 ### Subscribing to notifications from other actors

-To subscribe to a broadcasted notification set the notification name a selector which takes the notification's payload as an argument:
+To subscribe to a broadcasted notification set the notification name and a selector which takes the notification's payload as an argument:

 ```objc
 [worker subscribe:@"notification" selector:@selector(handler:)];